Egypte, Egypticyens, Egyptien, Egyptijen, Egyte

 Egypt is one of the many lands that Arthur conquers in Jean D’Outremeuse’s Ly Myreur des Histors.

-Egypt is one of the world’s oldest civilizations, with a history that dates back over 5,000 years.
-In the early part of the period 0 to 600 AD, Egypt was under Roman rule, following the conquest of Cleopatra VII and Mark Antony by Octavian (later known as Emperor Augustus) in 30 BC.
-Egypt became a Roman province known as Aegyptus, and it remained a vital territory within the Roman Empire.
+In 30 BC, Egypt became a province in of the Roman Empire after the defeat of Queen Cleopatra VII and Mark Antony by Octavian (later Emperor Augustus).
+Egypt was a key grain producer for Rome and became a Roman province known as Aegyptus, and it remained a vital territory within the Roman Empire.

 In the fourth century AD, the Roman Empire split into the Eastern Roman Empire (Byzantine Empire) and the Western Roman Empire.
 Egypt came under the control of the Eastern Roman Empire, and it continued to be an important center of trade, culture, and Christianity in the region.